parischap/effect-libs/packages/pretty-print/README.md

 ![uncolored-tabified-example](readme-assets/uncolored-tabified.png?sanitize=true)

-When you don't pass any `Options` instance to the asString function, it uses by default the uncoloredTabifiedSplitWhenTotalLengthExceeds40 `Options` instance.
+When you don't pass any `Options` instance to the asString function, it uses by default the `uncoloredSplitWhenTotalLengthExceeds40` instance.
 As its name suggests, this instance will split a record on several lines only when its total printable length exceeds 40 characters.

 #### Tabified printing with ANSI colors adapted to a screen in dark mode